AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>globaltramsformation</summary>
 <p>

-## This class is used primarily for two reasons:
+## This class is used for two reasons:
 - For transformation of frame(frame points) or camera to global coordinates.
 Its returns especially frame object(baseframe) - see baseframe section or returns transformation matrixes<br>
 - It is also used for colorization of points by camera frames.
 Colorization is implemented for camera models Garmin, LabPano and Sony.